Get event types PowerShell

 In this post, we will explore how to use PowerShell to view event logs.
-We will use the Get-EventLog command to accomplish this.
-Specifically, we will cover the following:
+We will use the Get-EventLog command to accomplish this, listing event types available and then show recent events.

 # Get event types PowerShell